benhe119/graylog2-plugin-output-socket/README.md

 nice small jar.

 To get all messages to the plugin, create a stream (called Tail in our case) and in the 'Outputs' tab attach it to the socket plugin.
+Now telnet to the graylog server on the port and enjoy ...

 Ive included a perl script that will connect to a graylog2 server using this plugin and parse, then format messages from the port ... use -h to see options, typically: